kasikotnani23/Task-Master-Pro/README.md

 - Create, update, and delete tasks
 - Mark tasks as complete or incomplete
-- User authentication and authorization
+- User authentication and authorization has to be done

 ## Installation